SnowEx/snowexsql/docs/data_notes.rst

 4. **The time from the original PNT files is not correct**.
 Please use the time recorded in the CSV data

+5. Profiles Resampled to every 100th sample to expedite uploads.
+Metadata in the database contains the original sample id

 UAVSAR
 ------